intel-analytics/ipex-llm/docs/docs/tutorials/orca_k8s/orca_k8s_tutorial.md

 ## 6.1 Use `python` command

 ### 6.1.1 K8s-Client
+Before running the example on `k8s-client` mode, you should:
 On the __Client Container__:
 1. Please call `init_orca_context` at very begining part of each Orca program.
     ```python